Impurity effects in twisted carbon nanotubes: Introduction

 \section{Introduction}

 \lb{intr}

-Carbon nanotubes (CNT's) \cite{Iijima2002, Nevidomskyy, Charlier2007, Wakabayashi2010, Devolder2013, Inagaki2014} are a broad class of 1D-like structures formed on the base of 2D graphene \cite{Geim2005, Geim2009, Tomanek_Book}, with an important possibility for their electronic spectra to include 1D Weyl modes (WM's) \cite{Charlier2007}.
-This importance is due to the combination of linear low-energy dispersion of charge carriers with their 1D density of states, giving promises for very sensitive controls over conductive, optical and other physical properties of these systems.
+Carbon nanotubes (CNTs) \cite{Iijima2002, Nevidomskyy, Charlier2007, Wakabayashi2010, Devolder2013, Inagaki2014} are a broad class of 1D-like structures formed on the basis of 2D graphene \cite{Geim2005, Geim2009, Tomanek_Book}, with an important possibility for their electronic spectra to include 1D Weyl modes (WMs) \cite{Charlier2007}.
+This importance is due to the combination of linear low-energy dispersion of charge carriers with their constant 1D density of states, giving promises for very sensitive controls over conductive, optical and other physical properties of these systems.

-In analogy with known conductivity tuning in semiconductors, such controls can be realized by introduction of impurities (dopants) but specifics of CNT's is in variety of their dimensional and topological parameters that can qualitatively change the phase structure of low energy eigenstates and their response to external factors.
-These issues are broadly discussed for 1D carbon nanoribbons (CNR's) and for two basic CNT classes: zigzag nanotubes (ZNT's) and armchair nanotubes (ANT's).
-But there is a much wider general field of CNT structures between these two limits, known as twisted nanotubes (TNT's) \cite{Iijima2002, Nevidomskyy}, especially rich in their topological parameters and opening new ways to control their conducting behaviors.
+In analogy with known conductivity tuning in semiconductors, such controls can be realized by introduction of impurities (dopants) but specifics of CNTs is in variety of their dimensional and topological parameters that can qualitatively change the phase structure of low energy eigenstates and their response to external factors.
+These issues are broadly discussed for 1D carbon nanoribbons (CNRs) and for two basic CNT classes: zigzag nanotubes (ZNTs) and armchair nanotubes (ANTs).
+But there is a much wider general field of CNT structures between these two limits, known as twisted nanotubes (TNTs) \cite{Saito, Iijima2002, Nevidomskyy}, especially rich in their topological parameters and rising interest to their conducting behaviors under impurity doping.
+The present study is focused on these behaviors in function of TNT geometries and in comparison with the ZNT and ANT references.

 Various technological methods for TNT synthesis are now in active development \cite{Munoz, Lim, Rathinavel2021, Lou}, also their electronic structure is being studied theoretically, including the first principles approaches \cite{Kato}.